-Amongst later additions, a hospital block was added by Kinnear and Peddie in 1891 and a large new nurses’ home, designed by Andrew Haxton was built in 1929, to the east of the main buildings.
+Amongst later additions, a hospital block was added by Kinnear and Peddie in 1891 and a large new nurses’ home, designed by Andrew Haxton was built in 1929.
 [Sources: Commissioners in Lunacy, Annual Report, 1865: RCAHMS drawings collection]

 Interesting information here.
 This year is the 150th anniversary of the opening of Stratheden.
 We hope to display some archive material over the summer.

 Thank you.
 I will be in Fife in July and would love to come and see the display.
 Will it be open to the public?